MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 ### The PBI_RemovedChildren annotation

 The *PBI_RemovedChildren* annotation is a model annotation declared on the parent object of the removed item that declares the user's intent to exclude an object from the local object.
-For example, when constructing a composite model you [can choose which tables to load](/power-bi/transform-model/desktop-composite-models#loading-a-subset-of-tables-from-a-power-bi-semantic-model-or-analysis-services-model), and all the non-selected tables are included in the *PBI_RemovedChildren* of the shared named expression of data source.
+For example, when constructing a composite model you [can choose which tables to load](/power-bi/transform-model/desktop-composite-models#loading-a-subset-of-tables-from-a-power-bi-semantic-model-or-analysis-services-model), and all the non-selected tables are included in the *PBI_RemovedChildren* annotation stored in the *NamedExpression* of the data source.
+In Import and DirectQuery models, the annotation is stored within the model to keep track of relationship removals.

 Not declaring this annotation causes semantic model objects to be retrieved during schema synchronization with the source.